rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

         ...
     </code></pre></div>

-    Then do the same thing for `pet-battle/stage/values.yaml` file as well.
+    Then, do the same thing for `pet-battle/stage/values.yaml` file as well.

     You can also run this bit of code to do the replacement if you are feeling uber lazy!